randomizedcoder/gosrt/documentation/defect10_high_loss_rate.md

 | NAK delivery rate | 98%+ | ~60% | **~38% lower** |
 | Packets unrecovered | <10 | 127 | **12x higher** |

-**Key Question**: Why is SRT unable to recover from 2% loss when it has 3-second buffers?
+**Original Question**: Why is SRT unable to recover from 2% loss when it has 3-second buffers?

+**Answer**: SRT IS recovering!
+The metrics were being misinterpreted.

 ---